Determining Body Mass Index for Teens

 A good indicator of how much fat your adolescent carries is the body mass index (BMI).
 Although it is not a perfect measure, it gives a fairly accurate assessment of how much of your teen's body is composed of fat.

 The formulas below apply to adults only.
 For children and adolescents ages 2 to 19 years, the BMI varies by age and sex.
-An additional step must be performed after the BMI has been determined using 1 of the formulas below.
+An additional step must be done after the BMI has been determined using one of the formulas below.
 The BMI-for-age percentile is determined by comparing your teen's weight to that of other teens of the same age and sex.

 In other words, by plotting your child's BMI value into the CDC's BMI-for-age growth chart (located at www.cdc.gov/growthcharts/clinical_charts.htm), you can determine if your child is underweight, within normal range, overweight, or obese.
 Or, you can easily calculate it from CDC's online tool at http://nccd.cdc.gov/dnpabmi/Calculator.aspx